-The inspection is where an appraisal starts
+The inspection is where an appraisal begins

-Once the site has been inspected, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueDepending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-The bottom line is, an appraiser from ValPro Appraisal LLC will help you get the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
+Note: While this amount is probably the most accurate indication of what a house is worth, it may not be the final sales price.
+Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from ValPro Appraisal LLC will guarantee you discover the most accurate property value, so you can make profitable real estate decisions.